 Yes.
 I thought of moving to an Airbnb kind of accommodation along with a few hostel mates.
 So we could save some money on accommodation.
 A lady from a nearby store got us a few contacts.
 Since we were all foreigners and we were in quarantine, the landlords were hesitant to rent their places to us.
 But at least she tried.
 People were nice and helpful in general.
 The staff at our guest house and the owner were very helpful too.

 How did the Indian Embassy and/or the Philippines Bureau of Immigration support you, help you extend your visa and repatriate back to India?

 In spite of that, they were helpless in answering one question that every Indian had.
-When will be the repatriation flight to go back home?
-We know it wasn’t in their control to tell us when.
+When would be the repatriation flight to go back home?
+We knew that it wasn’t in their control to tell us when.
 But they were very patient to console those Indians who badly wanted to go home.

 We became more hopeful only after the embassy announced the repatriation flights.

 I was constantly in touch with the embassy through their phone and social media.
-They were pretty active on twitter.
-I had to create a twitter account after knowing that twitter is the best platform to get updates on the repatriation flights.
+They were pretty active on Twitter.
+I had to create a Twitter account after knowing that Twitter is the best platform to get updates on repatriation flights.
 I started following, India in Philippines, MoCA_GOI, Hardeep Singh Puri, Dr. S. Jaishankar, Anurag Srivastava, S. Suresh Kumar, CM of Karnataka, PMO India and Air India of course.
-Followed many more accounts who I thought would also be helpful in this situation.
+Followed many more accounts that I thought would also be helpful in this situation.